configcat/docs/website/docs/sdk-reference/android.md

 ### Logging Implementation

-You can use any slf4j implementation for logging.
-Some available logger implementations doesn't show debug level messages by default.
-In these cases, you have to set up the logger configuration to receive all log message from the ConfigCat SDK.
+You have the flexibility to use any slf4j implementation for logging with ConfigCat.
+However, some logger implementations may not display debug level messages by default.
+In these cases, you simply need to adjust the logger configuration to receive all log messages from the ConfigCat SDK.

-You can find <a href="https://github.com/configcat/android-sdk/blob/master/samples/android-kotlin/app/src/android-logger.properties" target="_blank">android-logger</a> and <a href="https://github.com/configcat/android-sdk/blob/master/samples/android-java/app/src/main/assets/logback.xml" target="_blank">logback</a> configuration examples in the [Sample Apps](#sample-apps).
+Examples for <a href="https://github.com/configcat/android-sdk/blob/master/samples/android-kotlin/app/src/android-logger.properties" target="_blank">android-logger</a> and <a href="https://github.com/configcat/android-sdk/blob/master/samples/android-java/app/src/main/assets/logback.xml" target="_blank">logback</a> are available under the [Sample Apps](#sample-apps) section.

 ## Sensitive information handling